Top Six Beaches in Broome You Need to Visit in 2025

 Last Updated:

-During the dry season, Cable Beach has a surf life saving patrolled swimming area.
-There are umbrellas and sun loungers available for hire to shade you from the hot Broome sun.
+During the dry season, Cable Beach has a surf lifesaving patrolled swimming area, making it a safe option for everyone.
+There are umbrellas and sun loungers available for hire to shade you from the scorching Broome sun.
 You can enjoy a cocktail, ice-cream or meal from Cable Beach House, or enjoy sunset drinks at the Sunset Bar & Grill.

 Can you swim at Cable Beach?